 The South Korea DMZ has plenty of activities for those looking to understand geopolitics and history.
-On a typical DMZ trip, you will see Imjingak Park which was built as a safe space where the newly arrived refugees from North Korea received consolation.
-You’ll pass by the Unification Pond the design of which is modeled after the shape of the Korean peninsula.
-This is a wonderful spot to take photos!
+For example, on a typical DMZ trip, you will see Imjingak Park, which was built as a safe space where the newly arrived refugees from North Korea received consolation.
+You’ll pass by the Unification Pond, the design of which is modelled after the shape of the Korean peninsula.
+This is a beautiful spot to take photos!
 Right next to the pond, you’ll find Peace Bell.

-Dorasan (Dora) Observatory will give you an amazing bird’s eye view of the DMZ and on a clear day, you can catch an unhindered glimpse into the mysterious North.
+Dorasan (Dora) Observatory will give you a fantastic bird’s eye view of the Korean DMZ, and on a clear day, you can catch an unhindered glimpse into the mysterious North.
 For the history buffs, the DMZ Exhibition Hall and DMZ Theater hold years worth of fascinating facts, documents, and photos.

 Who owns the DMZ in Korea?

-The DMZ zone in Korea is neutral territory and therefore, owned by nobody.
+The DMZ zone in Korea is neutral territory and therefore isn’t owned by either side.
 If you’re wondering who governs the DMZ, The United States helps patrol the area according to the MDL (Military Demarcation Line), joined by troops from each of the two Koreas.
-Both troops have specific parameters that they are allowed to patrol, without stepping on enemy territory.
-The very middle of the DMZ has two kilometers on each end that are free of all military personnel.
+Both troops have specific parameters that allow them to patrol without stepping on enemy territory.
+The middle of the DMZ has two kilometres on each end that are free of all military personnel.
 Neither side is allowed to cross the MDL.
 Doing so will be perceived as an act of aggression and lead to a conflict.

 Where did Trump and Kim Jong-un meet at the DMZ?

-In 2019, the United States President Donald Trump met Kim Jong-un, North Korea’s Supreme leader at a section of the Military Demarcation Line (MDL) between Freedom House and Panmungak.
+In 2019, the United States President Donald Trump met Kim Jong-un, North Korea’s Supreme leader, at a section of the Military Demarcation Line (MDL) between Freedom House and Panmungak.
 This section of the MDL is located inside the Joint Security Area of the Demilitarized Zone in Korea.
-During the meeting Trump was invited by Kim to briefly cross over to North Korean soil where they shook hands and took photos.
+During the meeting, Kim invited Trump to briefly cross over to North Korean soil, where they shook hands and took photos.
 After stepping back into South Korean territory, the two leaders were greeted by South Korea’s President Moon Jae-In.

-The DMZ in Korea is about 4 kilometers wide and 241 kilometers long.
-The line was originally drawn at the end of the Korean War in 1953, where the forces of each nation were pulled back by two kilometers from the ceasefire line.
+The DMZ in Korea is about 4 km wide and 238 km long.
+According to recent satellite research by Chungnam National University in 2017, the area of the DMZ comprises 904 km2.
+The lines were originally drawn at the end of the Korean War in 1953, where the forces of each nation were pulled back by two kilometres from the ceasefire line.

 How many US troops are stationed in the Korean DMZ?

 On the South Korean side of the JSA, military support is provided by the United Nations Command Security Battalion.
-The battalion includes about 650 troops in which the United States troops make up for 10% and local South Korean forces comprise the remaining 90%.
+The battalion includes about 650 troops, of which the United States troops make up for 10%, and local South Korean forces comprise the remaining 90%.
 The battalion guards their assigned premises 24 hours a day, seven days a week.

 Have there been any incidents at the DMZ?

-As the DMZ is inherently an active war zone that separates two opposing nations, there have been a few incidents over the years.
+As the area is inherently an active war zone that separates two opposing nations, there have been a few DMZ incidents over the years.
 The “Axe Murder Incident” is perhaps the most famous.
-On August 18, 1976 two United States Army officers were killed by North Korean forces.
+On August 18th, 1976, two United States Army officers were killed by North Korean forces.
 General Arthur Bonifas and First Lieutenant Mark Barrett were killed with an axe at the JSA.
-The pair took part in the cutting of a tree within the Joint Security Area when a conflict arose and led to a fatal end.
+The pair were cutting down a tree within the Joint Security Area when a conflict arose, ultimately leading to their fatal end.

-A more recent incident that made international media coverage pertains to Oh Chong Song – a North Korean soldier who tried to defect and escape the country on November 13, 2017.
+A more recent incident at the DMZ that made international media coverage pertains to Oh Chong Song a North Korean soldier who tried to defect and escape the country on November 13, 2017.
 The soldier drove a green jeep and smashed right through a military checkpoint.
-He was shot five times, but managed to survive.
+He was shot five times but managed to survive.